 “But when God, who had set me apart even from my mother’s womb and called me through His grace, was pleased to reveal His Son in me so that I might preach Him among the Gentiles, I did not immediately consult with flesh and blood.”

 Where did Paul preach to the Romans?

 Just like his famous letters, Paul preached to the Romans in their roman temple building and on the streets.
-Paul’s demise is obscure, however, custom holds that he was guillotined in Rome and hence passed on as a saint for his confidence.
-His passing was maybe essential for the executions of Christians requested by the Roman sovereign Nero following the incredible fire in the city in 64 CE.
+Paul’s demise is obscure.
+However, custom holds that he was guillotined in Rome and passed on as a saint for his confidence.
+His passing was essential for the executions of Christians requested by the Roman sovereign Nero following the great fire in the city in 64 CE.

 So for what reason would he say he is teaching gentiles?
-Paul had chosen to teach gentiles clearly out of his own life-changing experience that this was the mission that had been given him by God when God called him to work as a prophet for this new Jesus development.
+Paul had chosen to lead gentiles clearly out of his own life-changing experience that this was the mission God gave him when God called him to work as a prophet for this new Jesus development.

 Saint Paul’s Letter to the Romans

 Paul prepares his visit to the community in Rome: he introduces himself, the Gospel he preaches, faith, justification/salvation by grace, and the behavior of the Christian who has received salvation.